schvoy/base-entity-bundle/README.md

-# Eightmarq - Core bundle
+# EightMarq - Core bundle

-Core bundle is a basic bundle for all Eightmarq bundles.
+Core bundle is a basic bundle for all EightMarq bundles.

 ## Requirements

 > Important!
-PHP 7.4 is required for this bundle, because in this bundle we use typed properties feature!
+PHP 8 is required for this bundle, because in this bundle we use typed properties feature!

 ## Installation